-COURSE OUTCOMES: After the completion of this course, the student will be able to
+Upon successful completion of the course, students will be able to:

 - 1. Infer legal and global perspectives of Cybercrimes. - 2.
 Examine cybercrime methods, tools, attacks, and thefts. - 3.
 Explore the vulnerability mechanisms and Injection Tools. - 4.
 Demonstrate Network Défense tools used in investigations. - 5.
 Explore web security tools